'Light at end of the tunnel': New York mayor envisions full reopening by July 1 | Health

 'Light at end of the tunnel': New York mayor envisions full reopening by July 1

-New York City aims to "fully reopen" on July 1 after more than a year of closures and capacity restrictions, Mayor Bill de Blasio said on Thursday, citing satisfactory progress in its vaccination campaign.
+New York City aims to "fully reopen" on July 1 after more than a year of closures and capacity restrictions, Mayor Bill de Blasio said on Thursday, citing satisfactory progress in vaccinating its more than 8 million residents.
 "We are ready to bring New York City back fully on July 1," de Blasio told a news briefing.
 "Now we can see that light at the end of the tunnel."

 De Blasio said he had not discussed the city's reopening date with Governor Andrew Cuomo but his announcement comes a day after Cuomo lifted restrictions that would clear the way for a revival of the city's nightlife.
 The state has the power to impose or lift restrictions on restaurants and other venues.
 "I think the best way to proceed here is to set out the city's vision," de Blasio said.

-While the mayor acknowledged the city needed to make more progress on vaccinations, he said more than 70% of New Yorkers have had at least one dose of a coronavirus vaccine.
+More than 42% of residents have received at least one shot of a coronavirus vaccine, according to city data.
 "People are showing up," he said.
 "We need to keep the momentum going," he added.
 "This is exactly how we get to the full reopening we're all looking forward to."

 "There certainly will be particular institutions that may choose to have rules around a vaccination or testing," de Blasio told reporters, adding that the city will keep monitoring COVID-19 data and adjust its approach accordingly.
 Currently, the New York Yankees and Mets require those attending baseball games to take a rapid COVID-19 test or show proof of vaccination before gaining admission to their ballparks in keeping with New York state guidelines.
 Attendance is limited to 20% of capacity.